2018 Hobo Cabernet Sauvignon, Alexander Valley

 Our Alexander Valley Cabernet Sauvignon is intended to be approachable, consumed relatively young, and a versatile food companion.
 We are always after a more subtle, more restrained, almost lighter style of Cabernet Sauvignon than what may be typical in California these days, but also something that is bright and characteristic of the variety.
 Lean and a little rustic like a lot of French wine, but fruit forward like the best of California.

-As always, this wine was produced more like a Pinot Noir more than a Cabernet Sauvignon.
+As always, this wine was produced more like a Pinot more than a Cab.
 Fermented in open-tops with native yeasts, punched down by hand, and racked to barrels before being aged in 2nd fill French oak barrels for 15 months.